-3.13.34 There is a need to promote Research & Development (R&D) on sports.
+3.13.34 There is a need to promote Research and Development (R and D) on sports.
 It is necessary to initiate research on sports medicine using all systems of medicine.
-Deptt. of Youth Affairs & Sports will inter-act with Defence Research Development Organisation (DRDO) for development of low cost artificial turf surfaces for playing hockey.
+Deptt. of Youth Affairs and Sports will inter-act with Defence Research Development Organisation (DRDO) for development of low cost artificial turf surfaces for playing hockey.
 Indian Institutes of Technology (IITs) will also be approached for research on low cost surfaces.

 3.13.35 Sports infrastructure will be made readily available to the public at large so that it can participate in various activities.
 Various State and nongovernmental organisations will need to be encouraged to build infrastructural facilities.
 The creation of infrastructure at district and tehsil levels will be the responsibility of the State Governments.
 There will be maximum utilisation of the existing facilities.
 Proper coordination, joint effort and congruence of objectives are required to get the maximum output.
 For this purpose it is necessary to do a detailed analysis and prioritization of schemes.